grinner/Polonator/README.markdown

 ## Release Background

-Wyss Institute is funding improvements to the Polonator source.
+[The Wyss Institute](http://wyss.harvard.edu) is funding improvements to the Polonator source.
 The fundamental things is that we are doing:

 1. More Python